 In the afternoon, check in to the hotel near the shore of Lake Van.

 In the morning, visit the 17th century Kurdish Castle of Hosap, sitting impressively on a hilltop above the surrounding landscape.
 The relief on the tower features a pair of lions, and the bridge leading to the castle is rendered in black and white stone, in a manner typical of Ottoman building in the region.

-After lunch, visit the Fortress of King Sarduri II at Cavustepe, a fascinating – and rare – example of extant architecture dating from the Kingdom of Urartu.
-The Kingdom of Urartu rose to power in the area around Lake Van in the 9th century BC and was gradually eclipsed by the Medes of Persia in the 6th century BC.
-The fortress at Cavustepe was built in the mid-8th century BC at the height of Urartian power, as evidenced by the remains of five-metre-high walls, a colonnaded hall, royal palace and temple to the Urartian war god Haldi.
+After lunch, visit the Fortress of King Sarduri II at Cavustepe, a rare example of surviving architecture dating from the Kingdom of Urartu.
+The Kingdom of Urartu rose to power in the area around Lake Van in the 9th century BCE and was gradually eclipsed by the Medes of Persia in the 6th century BCE.
+The fortress at Cavustepe was built in the mid-8th century BCE at the height of Urartian power, as evidenced by the remains of five-metre-high walls, a colonnaded hall, royal palace and temple to the Urartian war god Haldi.